Crochet Your Own Chic Striped Tote Bag

 Forming the Base

-The base of our tote bag is a rectangular shape, fashioned in single crochet with soft pink yarn.
-We’ll start by making a chain and then working in rows to develop this base.
+The base of our tote bag is a solid **rectangle**, fashioned in single crochet with soft pink yarn.
+This forms a sturdy bottom for your bag.

 Building the Bag Body